Applying for Insurance

 Insurance is available to any producer who meets AFSC eligibility requirements.
 Insurance applicants are required to provide legal, operational and financial information.
 If you are interested in insuring your crops and would like to know if you are eligible, please contact an AFSC branch office.

 AFSC has streamlined their application process and has reduced the amount of information producers need to provide.
-Starting this year, producers are able to initiate the application process online by completing the following forms:
+Producers are able to initiate the application process online by completing the following forms:

 Once completed, you can forward both documents to your preferred AFSC branch office.
 An Relationship Manager will contact you to set up a meeting, review your application information and determine next steps including providing you with the required forms.